abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 <a id="commands"></a>
 # 4. Commands<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
-Commands are how you interact with CheatLogs.
+Commands are how you interact with **CheatLogs**.
 To understand the terminology being used in the subsequent sections, we would like you to understand the typical structure of a command, illustrated below.

 <p align="center">
    <img width="540" height="390" src="https://i.ibb.co/r3JjNZs/Sprite-0005.png">
 </p>

 The anatomy of the command is broken down to colour-coded sections in the picture.
 These elements are used to execute the command and are elaborated below:
  * **Command identifier**: Every command needs one.
-It is used to determine exactly what type of command CheatLogs executes.
+It is used to determine exactly what type of command **CheatLogs** executes.
 In the command above, `/add` is the command identifier for adding cheat sheets.
- * **Flag**: Akin to options or parameters of the command, these are additional information passed to CheatLogs to use.
+ * **Flag**: Akin to options or parameters of the command, these are additional information passed to **CheatLogs** to use.
 Flags are sometimes optional, and you do not always need to type them.
 In the command above, `/n`  and `/s` are used to indicate the names and subject of the cheat sheet respectively, with `/s` being an optional flag.

-	The command structure of CheatLogs uses several types of flags, that includes:
+	The command structure of **CheatLogs** uses several types of flags, that includes:
 	 * Optional: Flag does not need to be included
 	 * Necessary: Flag must be included
 	 * At least one: At least one flag from the set must be included

-* **Flag description**: Used when the flag itself does not provide enough information, CheatLogs takes in additional information for each flag through that flag’s description.
+* **Flag description**: Used when the flag itself does not provide enough information, **CheatLogs** takes in additional information for each flag through that flag’s description.
 Not all flags have flag descriptions, but each flag description needs to accompany a flag.
 In the command above, it is the name flag `n` is described by `help` and the subject flag `s` is described by `me`.

-> :bulb: You need not worry if you forget the exact flags for each command.
-CheatLogs prompts you to enter the flag description for each missing necessary flags. <br>
+> :bulb: You need not worry if you forget the exact flags for each command. **CheatLogs** prompts you to enter the flag description for each missing necessary flags. <br>
-> :exclamation: CheatLogs is case-sensitive, be sure to match the case for flags about names.
+> :exclamation: **CheatLogs** is case-sensitive, be sure to match the case for flags about names.

 <br>

 <a id="storage-command-type"></a>
 ## 4.1.
 Storage Commands:  <font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-This is one of the most used command type in CheatLogs.
+This is one of the most used command type in **CheatLogs**.
 The storage commands allow you to manage the input and output of cheat sheets to and from the entire list of cheat sheets.
-CheatLogs only has one list of cheat sheets and the following storage commands all refer to this as **the List**.
+**CheatLogs** only has one list of cheat sheets and the following storage commands all refer to this as **the List**.

 ___